openstack-archive/solar/resources/neutron_plugins_ovs_puppet/README.md

 about configuring the agents that must also run and share a config file with the OVS plugin if both are on the same machine.

+Note, this plugin was deprecated, you may want to use the ML2 plugin instead.

 NB: don't need tunnel ID range when using VLANs,
 *but* you do need the network vlan range regardless of type, because the list of networks there is still important